-- 8.1 Where the school receives a request from a parent or guardian to administer or assist in administering medication to a pupil, a First Aider will be responsible for authorising the request and for organising administration. - 8.2 Any medication should be: - Brought into school by the parent or guardian in a suitable container clearly labelled with the contents and the pupils name and directions for the correct dosage. - Kept in controlled conditions. - 8.3 In the case of inhalers for asthma sufferers and Epi Pens for anaphylaxis, these may be retained by the pupil so as not to delay administration at the onset of an attack.
+- 8.1 Where the school receives a request from a parent or guardian to administer or assist in administering medication to a pupil, a First Aider will be responsible for authorising the request and for organising administration. - 8.2 Any medication should be: - Brought into school by the parent or guardian in a suitable container clearly labelled with the contents and the pupils name and directions for the correct dosage. - Kept in controlled conditions in accordance with the relevant risk assessment and storage instructions. - 8.3 In the case of inhalers for asthma sufferers and Epi Pens for anaphylaxis, these may be retained by the pupil so as not to delay administration at the onset of an attack.